Divorce in Texas (2026)

 Overview of Texas Divorce Law

 Texas recognizes both no-fault and fault-based grounds for divorce, giving spouses flexibility in how they approach the filing.
-The no-fault ground — called “insupportability” — requires only that the marriage has become insupportable due to discord or conflict with no reasonable expectation of reconciliation.
+The no-fault ground — called “insupportability” under Family Code Section 6.001 — requires only that the marriage has become insupportable due to discord or conflict with no reasonable expectation of reconciliation.
+This is the ground used in the vast majority of Texas divorces.

-However, Texas also preserves six fault-based grounds, including cruelty, adultery, and abandonment.
+However, because Texas also preserves fault-based grounds, the nature of the marriage’s breakdown can matter in ways it does not in purely no-fault states.
 Proving fault can influence how the court divides property and may affect spousal maintenance awards, making it a strategic consideration in some cases.

 Residency and Filing Requirements